YuelinYao/MFIs/README.md

 ## Files required:

-1. **Count_matrix.csv** : count matrix of scRNA-seq data, the same file indicated in the "rawDataPath" in Abel's JSON file.
+1. **Count_matrix.csv** : count matrix of scRNA-seq data, it can be the same file indicated in the "rawDataPath" in Stator nextflow JSON file.
+It is used for finding cells that satisfy the d-tuples within a group and differential expression analysis.
-2. **Meta_data.csv** : cell type annotations from other tools (e.g., clustering, NMFs, two coloum csv file, example in ./data folder), is only used in the overrepresentation test heatmap (heatmap-cell tabs), if you don't want to plot this heatmap, you can skip this file.
+2. **Meta_data.csv** : cell's external annotations (e.g., from other tools clustering, NMFs, or experimental conditions), two coloum csv file, example in ./data folder), is only used in the overrepresentation test heatmap (heatmap-cell tabs), if you don't want to plot this heatmap, you can also skip this file.
-3. **all_DTuples.csv** : located in the output from Abel's pipeline (HOIsummaries folder)
+3. **all_DTuples.csv** : located in the output from Stator nextflow pipeline (HOIsummaries folder).
-4. **trainingData_.csv** : which is also in the output from Abel's pipeline (output folder)
+4. **trainingData_.csv** : which is also in the output from Stator nextflow pipeline (output folder).
 5. **GeneAnnotationSet.csv** (optional): which is used in heatmap-genes, over-representation test between gene list.
-Example file format see ./data/CancerState.csv
+Example file format see ./data/CancerState.csv.
-6. **UMAP.csv** (optional): which is used in UMAP Plot, Example file format see ./data/UMAP_coords.csv
+6. **UMAP.csv** (optional): which is used in UMAP Plot, Example file format see ./data/UMAP_coords.csv.
+7. **MCMCgraph.csv** (optional): which is used in Markov Blanket Tab, located in the output folder from Stator nextflow pipeline.
+Example file format see ./data/MCMCgraph_14698Cells_1000Genes.csv.

 ## Libarary:

-**Note:** Please use the following versions: dbplyr_2.3.3 (by devtools::install_version("dbplyr", version = "2.3.3")), clusterProfiler_4.8.2 and Seurat_4.3.0.1
+**Note:** Please use the following versions: R version 4.3.0, dbplyr_2.3.3 (by devtools::install_version("dbplyr", version = "2.3.3")), clusterProfiler_4.8.2 and Seurat_4.3.0.1

 R:
 ```